stephengold/Wes/README.md

 + reverse an animation track
 + chain 2 tracks together
 + repair certain issues with animation tracks
++ convert a traveling animation to an in-place cyclic animation

+Most of the features work with both the old and new animation systems.

 [Jump to table of contents](#toc)